VirtuaBoza/Collections-Management-System/README.md

 3. Load scripts into wwwroot.

-This can be accomplished with gulp by executing the following using a command prompt from the project directory:
+I have excluded certain scripts from the repository as they are dynamically loaded into wwwroot/lib and wwwroot/dist using a task runner, so you'll need to load these scripts into those directories before running the application from a browser.
+This can be accomplished with gulp by executing the following using a command prompt from the web project directory:

 ```
 gulp